-Edit Interface × General Name Refrigeration A name used to identify the interface.
-Interface Definition Туре Feather M0 - Тh e type of interface.
-Connection Network TCP - Th e type of physical connection to the interface.
-Wiring Map Default - Тh e wiring map used for device definitions.
-Connection Settings IP Address 192.168.1.222 The IP address for the interface on the network.
-Port 5000 The IP port used for communications with the interfa ace.
-Refresh Interval 5 seconds The time, in seconds, between updates sent and received from the interface.
-Response Timeout 8 The maximum time, in seconds, to wait for a respon from the interface. se OK CANCEL systems.
+E dit Interface × General Name Refrigeration A name used to identify the interface.
+Diagnostic Logging • Off Log all commı unications w vith this interface for diagnostic purposes.
+Interface Definition Туре Feather M0 Th e type of in terface.
+Connection Network TCP Th e type of p hysical connection to the interface.
+Wiring Map Default Th e wiring ma ap used for device definitions.
+Connection Settings IP Address 192.168.1.222 The I P address for the interface on the network.
+Port 5000 The I P port used for communications with the interfac e.
+Refresh Interval 5 seconds ime, in seconds, between updates sent and ved from the interface.
+Response Timeout 8 naximum time, in seconds, to wait for a response the interface.
+2 OK CANCEL entirely different systems.
+It can also be used to differentiate production from test machines or systems.
 To create a new Configuration, select 'NEW...' and assign a name.
 To delete the current Configuration, select 'DELETE'.
 Note that deleting a configuration will erase all the interfaces, Workspaces, etc. To switch Configurations, select the desired one in the 'Active' list.